Marketing Toolkit - Client Letters

 Here are some of the most common occasions in business-to-client communications where you might want to send a letter instead of making a phone call or sending an email.

-1. Providing Sales Incentives
+1. Providing sales incentives

-2. Strengthening a Relationship
+2. Strengthening a relationship

-3. Bringing Back a Lost Customer
+3. Bringing back a lost customer

-If you've lost a customer but don't want to quit yet, send them a handwritten letter from the heart that demonstrates how much you care and value their business.
+Losing a customer is detrimental to any company - it costs five times more to acquire a new customer than to retain a current customer.
+If you've lost a customer but don't want to quit yet, send them a personal letter that demonstrates how much you value them and their business.

 Looking for a client letter?
 Request now